orangesrs/evictions-homelessness/README.md

 # Eviction Filing Rates & Homelessness

 Using data from the US Department of Housing and Urban Development, the Princeton University Eviction Lab, the US Census Bureau and the MIT Elections Lab, I create a panel dataset observing rate of eviction filings and rate of homelessness by state by year, plus political leaning and population density ranking by state.
-I explore the data and create a couple of regression models to assess whether more eviction filings is indicative of more homelessness in a state.
+I explore the data and create a couple of regression models to assess whether a state's rate of eviction filings can indicate higher levels of homelessness.
-Sorry for doing everything in different languages; I sort of just used whatever felt easiest.

 ## Data Sources ##
 1. Gromis, Ashley, Ian Fellows, James R. Hendrickson, Lavar Edmonds, Lillian Leung, Adam Porton, and Matthew Desmond.
 Estimating Eviction Prevalence across the United States.
 Princeton University Eviction Lab. https://data-downloads.evictionlab.org/#data-for-analysis/.
 Deposited May 13, 2022.